nyatindopatrick/vyews/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 The project is about a platform for sharing ideas.
 An authenticated user is allowed to post a vyew (idea) and his/her followers downvote or upvote the idea.
-The use is has to follow other users in order to see their vyews.
+The user has to follow other users in order to see their vyews.

 ### Built With